cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 Different things are going to happen in this case:

 - The `PipelineRun` is going to create a `TaskRun` per `Task`.
 Than means that every stage of the pipeline is going to be executed within the `Task` definition already deployed, depending on the `Pipeline` flow created
-- Every `TaskRun` is going to be executed in a Kubernetes `Pod`, using inside the containers specified in the different `Steps` in the `Tasks`.
+- Every `TaskRun` is going to be executed in a Kubernetes `Pod`, using the containers specified in the different `Steps` in `Tasks`.
 Remember about Tekton: One step.
 One container.
 - `PipelineResources` are just "consumed or produced" by `Tasks` depending on the parameters used during `TaskRuns`
 - Different `ServiceAccounts` are going to be used for `Tasks` depending on the definition of the `PipelineRun` (it makes sense that different roles are needed for different tasks)